-NOTE: This functionality is also available via our command line interface (CLI) tools.
+This functionality is also available via our command line interface (CLI) tools.
 You may find it easier to use the CLI tools to perform some actions, such as inviting multiple users or exporting information into a machine-readable format.

 An organization (or "org") is a DNAnexus entity used to manage a group of users.
-Use orgs to associate users, projects, and other resources with one another in a way that models real-world collaborative structures.
+Use orgs to group users, projects, and other resources together, in a way that models real-world collaborative structures.

 Org admins can manage org membership, configure access and projects associated with the org, and oversee billing.
 All storage and compute costs associated with an org are invoiced to a single billing account designated by the org admin.
 You can create an org that is associated with a billing account by contacting [email protected].

 org-dnanexus).
-Org IDs are used when sharing projects with an org in the UI or manipulating the org in the CLI.
+Org IDs are used when sharing projects with an org in the Platform user interface or when manipulating the org in the CLI.